Glossary term

 With term insurance, the death benefit is usually the central feature of a temporary protection contract.
 With permanent insurance, the death benefit is paired with additional policy mechanics such as cash value, policy loans, or broader long-term coverage structures.

-Why the Death Benefit Matters
+How the Death Benefit Protects Beneficiaries

-The death benefit matters because it is the amount survivors may rely on to replace income, pay debts, cover final expenses, or stabilize the household after a death.
+The death benefit is the amount survivors may rely on to replace income, pay debts, cover final expenses, or stabilize the household after a death.
 If the policy is meant to protect a mortgage, support children, or give a spouse time to adjust, the death benefit is the part of the contract that is supposed to make that protection real.

 The Bottom Line